 4. Photo credit ≠ Permission ≠ Fair compensation.

-I would love to get an MacBook Pro for free and credit Apple every time I use it, but that’s not how the world works, so I have to follow suit to stay afloat!
+I would love to get an MacBook Pro for free and credit Apple every time I use it, but that’s not how the world works!
 Unfortunately, photo credit has yet to cover my grocery bill, or any bill for that matter.
 Just because many creative professionals love their line of work doesn’t mean it’s not work.
 Running a business is 70-80% administrative work, accounting, file management, and marketing, not running around photographing while the cash rolls in.
 We have the normal costs of running a business to cover, and have to maintain some expensive equipment like cameras, computers capable of working with large image files, hard drives, and backup systems.

 5. When in doubt, do your homework, and be nice.

 Copyright and intellectual property can be tricky, and legalese can be incredibly difficult to understand if you don’t deal with it on a daily basis.
-People are professionals in their field for a reason: I don’t ask my veterinarian about intellectual property laws (unless they have a sweet side gig in the legal field), but I do go to them with questions about my pets.
+People are professionals in their field for a reason: I don’t ask my veterinarian about intellectual property laws (unless they have a sweet side gig in the legal field).
 Everyone makes mistakes (I make those!), so if that happens, or someone calls you out, hear them out and admit your mistake if there was one.
 Even if you didn’t know you made one until then.
-However, ignorance is not a weighty excuse if a Google search or a professional provides cold hard evidence to the contrary.
+However, ignorance is not a good excuse if a Google search or a professional provides cold hard evidence to the contrary.
 Then…

 I really hate ordering something online, or signing up for a class or workshop, then finding that the product or experience is totally different than I thought.
-It’s even worse when I go back and read the description and realized I missed a key point, so I only have myself to blame.
-Even if there was no wrongdoing on the company’s part, it’s not an experience I want to return to.
-Since it’s easy to miss details when dealing with legalese, I try to be as clear as possible when laying out details for my clients, and will happily answer questions so there’s no confusion.
-I don’t want to be responsible for giving someone an unexpected experience (unless it’s in addition to what they’re expecting, and a good one!).
+It’s even worse when I go back and read the description and realized I missed a key point.
+Even if there was no wrongdoing on the company’s part, it’s not an experience I want to relive.
+Since it’s easy to miss details when dealing with legalese, I try to be as clear as possible when laying out details for my clients.
+I don’t want to be responsible for giving someone an unexpected experience.

 And social media?
 When licensing a photo or other work for a magazine newspaper, the readership and circulation is pretty set in stone.
 With social media, a business can have 200 followers one day, and 200,000 the next if a post or image goes viral.
-Since Copyright Law isn’t moving along nearly as fast as technology, communication and education between creatives, clients, and the public are important when approaching the “what if”s.
+Since Copyright Law isn’t moving along nearly as fast as technology, communication is important when approaching the “what if”s.